AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 To get normal mapping to work we're going to need a per-fragment normal.
 Similar to what we did diffuse and specular maps we can use a 2D texture to store per-fragment normal data.
 This way we can sample a 2D texture to get a normal vector for that specific fragment.

-While normal vectors are geometric entities and textures are generally only used for color information.
+While normal vectors are geometric entities and textures are generally only used for color information, storing normal vectors in a texture may not be immediately obvious.
+If you think about color vectors in a texture they are represented as a 3D vector with an r, g, and b component.
+We can similarly store a normal vector's x, y, and z component in the respective color component.
+Normal vectors range between -1 and 1 so they're first mapped to